cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 signature scheme over elliptic curve groups.
 Although simple, the hardness problem upon which this is based -- Random inhomogeneities in a Overdetermined Solvable system of linear equations, or ROS -- can be broken in polynomial time when a small number of concurrent signing sessions are invoked {{PolytimeROS}}, leading to signature forgeries.
-However, even with small concurrency limits, Wagner's generalized attack {{?Wagner02=DOI.10.1007/3-540-45708-9_19}}
+Even with small concurrency limits, Wagner's generalized attack {{?Wagner02=DOI.10.1007/3-540-45708-9_19}}
 leads to subexponential forgery speedup.
 For example, a limit of 15 parallel sessions yields an attack runtime of approximately 2^55, which is substantially lower than acceptable security